Architecture of Albania: Korçë

-Sacred architecture
+Religious architecture

 Churches

 Christianity has a long and continuous history in Albania and was introduced as early as the time of the Apostles.
 Sacred structures, such as churches, basilicas, baptisteries, started to appear consequently after the Roman invasion of Illyria.
 An Early Christian architecture style developed in Albania between the 4th and 6th century.
 As the Roman Empire fell into east and west, the Eastern Roman Empire kept Roman architectural elements alive and became popular for its slightly flatter domes and the richer usage of murals and icons rather than statues.

 The Baptistery with the Basilica of Butrint, built in the 6th century, are among the most important Early Christian buildings in the Balkan Peninsula.
 It is besides the Hagia Sophia in Istanbul, one of the largest baptisteries in the Mediterranean world.
 The most remarkable feature is its impressive mosaic floor, illustrating iconography relating both to Christianity and to Aristocratic life.

 The Dormition of the Theotokos Church in Labovë e Kryqit is one of the greatest surviving examples of Byzantine architecture in the country.
 Its interior is decorated with various mosaics and frescoes and coverings of great artistic value.
 It is a typically Byzantine church with a high central dome with nave and aisles arranged in a cruciform plan.

 The St. Anthony Church of Durrës is another important example of Byzantine architecture.
 It was built in the Cape of Rodon, owning a direct proximity to the Adriatic Sea.
 The structure was built in the 14th century and stands close to the Rodoni Castle, which was built by Gjergj Kastrioti Skanderbeg.

 The Ardenica Monastery was built in 1282 following the victory against the Angevins in the Siege of Berat.
 It the place where, in 1451, was celebrated the marriage of Skanderbeg with Andronika Arianiti.
 The monastery is an impressive representative of Byzantine architecture with many romanesque features.

 The history of Albania has not been kind to Early Christian architectural monuments.
 Scattered throughout the country, there are still structures and remains of churches and monasteries from that period such as the Holy Trinity Church of Berat, St. Nicholas Monastery Church in Mesopotam, St. Mary's Church of Maligrad, St. Mary of Blachernae Church of Berat, Paleochristian and Byzantine Church of Lin.

 Prominent cathedrals in the country include the Cathedral of Shkodër, Resurrection Cathedral of Korçë, St Paul's Cathedral of Tirana and St. Stephen's Cathedral of Shkodër.
 The Resurrection Cathedral of Tirana is the 3rd largest Orthodox cathedral in Europe.